ajinkya-deshmukh/TestVagrant-Assignment/README.md

 Specify the City Name & The temperature range variation acceptable in .env file (Have put these aprameters in .env file to reduce hardcoding of these dynamic values)

-Run the assignment using "pytest modules/"
+Run the assignment using "pytest -rA modules/"

 ### Break down into end to end tests